 Mix the ingredients and pour into a greased baking dish.
 Bake for 45 minutes to an hour at 350° (use a knife or toothpick and cook cake until it comes out clean).
 Let cool for at least an hour.

 Follow instructions on box and then add Kalhua and mix in.

 And here is the finished product:

 While the kids would probably also enjoy the trifle (with the exception of the 1 tsp of Kalhua in the pudding, all the alcohol will cook off while baking) it certainly has a more grown-up vibe to it.
-My son Andrew was much more excited about buying ingredients to make Christmas-themed Chex Muddy Buddies.
-If you’ve made Chex Muddy Buddies before, you would know 2 things about them: 1. they are delicious, and 2. shaking them in a bag is the most fun part of the recipe, and kids love to help with this part.
-The recipe is basically taken from the back of the Chex box, but I added some colorful sprinkles to bring a Christmas flair to it.
+My son was much more excited about buying ingredients to make Christmas-themed Chex Muddy Buddies.
+If you’ve made Chex Muddy Buddies before, you would know two things about them: they are delicious, and shaking them in a bag is the most fun part of the recipe.
+Kids love to help with that.
+The recipe is basically taken from the back of the Chex box, but I added some sprinkles to give it a Christmas flair.

 Funny story – the sprinkles were the last item I needed at Price Chopper, and I did not know where they were.
 Andrew, however, knew exactly where they were.
 My kids love sprinkles.

-The girls LOVED to help me shake the Muddy Buddy’s in the plastic bags!
-They love feeling like they are a part of making their own treats – it makes it that much more fun to eat too!
+The girls LOVED to help me shake the Muddy Buddies in the plastic bags!
+They enjoy feeling like they are a part of making their own treats – it makes it that much more fun to eat too!

 Disclosure: For Christmas as part of a sponsored post for Collective Bias® I made this easy and delicious Kahlua & Cream Trifle with ingredients found at Price Chopper Supermarkets and Betty Crocker cake mix.